 Proposed text:

-(f) If an electronic verification device is used to invalidate a signaled bingo, the worker on the floor must announce the numbers of the winning combination so the caller can check the numbers against those actually called.
+(f) If an electronic bingo number verification device as defined in Rule 1.[ ] is used to invalidate a signaled bingo, the worker on the floor must announce the numbers of the winning combination so the caller can check the numbers against those actually called.

 Note.
 The existing rule uses the shorter term “electronic verification device” in (f) but “electronic bingo number verification device” in (e).
 Conforming both to the longer, defined term eliminates an internal inconsistency that could otherwise be read as referring to two different devices.